 By way of setting out how much of a problem this is, Whittlesford is turning away children with siblings already at the school, Duxford is running a 35 child intake rather than the usual 30 (because the school has a teaching assistant with the right qualifications), the Bellbird in Sawston is filling up despite having new classrooms built, and schools like Thriplow which used to be very small are now full.
 Although the case has now been resolved, one child was going to be taken by taxi to Linton, while another child might have to travel to Fowlmere, in the opposite direction to an older sibling.

-I was pleased that officers from the county including the admissions manager attended a parish council meeting this
+I was pleased that officers from the county including the admissions manager attended a parish council meeting this week and a sensible discussion took place with local school heads and residents.

 For working mothers, getting one child to one school and the other child to another ten miles away is a logistical nightmare.